hmchen47/DataScience/Stats/ProbStatsPython/02-Sets.md

 7. Elements of a set<br/>
   List the elements of the following sets.

-  Write each element once, using 'emptyset' for $varnothing$ and 'none' if there are no elements.
+  Write each element once, using 'emptyset' for $\varnothing$ and 'none' if there are no elements.
 Separate elements by commas, without any spaces.

   a. $\{a\}$<br/>
   b. $\{\{a\}\}$<br/>